gaoharimran29-glitch/EC2andRoute53/README.md

 - Press I to insert your own html code.
 - Write your own code.
 - After writing all code , Press Ctrl+C and then write ":wq" and Press Enter.
-- Upload your own `index.html` or project files.

 ### 5. Map Domain with Route 53
+- Register your own domain name.
-- Go to Route 53 → Hosted Zones
+- Go to Route 53 on AWS, Click on Hosted Zones.
 - You will get four NS name server.
 ## 🚀 NS Name Servers
   ![NS Name servers](cloudimages/nsservernamesineroute53hostedzone.png)
 - Then update these name server in your domain.
 - Create **A record**
-- Set your domain → Map with EC2 **Public IP**
+- Set your domain, Enter your allotted Public IP and then Map it.
 ## 🚀 Route 53 Hosted Zone
 ![Route 53 Hosted Zone](cloudimages/route53hostedzone.png)
 ## 🚀 Website before SSL certfication (Showing Not Secure)